|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Laos Detailed Itinerary

 Upon arrival at Bangkok Airport, you are met by our representative and transferred to our airport hotel.
 Dinner and the group orientation this evening.

 Day 2: Fly to Chiang Rai, Golden Triangle

 After breakfast, we return to the airport for our morning flight to Chiang Rai, in northern Thailand.
 After lunch, we travel into the Golden Triangle to a famous viewpoint that looks out over the mighty Mekong River and into Laos and Burma.

 Day 3: Enter Laos, Mae Kong boat journey to Pac Beng

 After breakfast, we cross over the Laos border and begin a cruise down the Mekong River to the traditional Laos village of Pac Beng.
 Stops are made enroute to observe rural life along the Mekong, including hilltribe villages.

 Day 4: Remote Mae Kong to Luang Prabang

 We continue our journey along the Mekong River, catching a glimpse of rural life in the fishing villages along the way.
-We also visit the Tham Ting Holy Caves, a religious retreat set in the stunning limestone cliffs.
-Thousands of Buddha images have been left here by pilgrims to pay homage to Buddha and his teachings.
-We will then visit the rice whiskey-producing village of Ban Sang Hai.
+We also visit the Tham Ting Holy Caves and the rice whiskey-producing village of Ban Sang Hai.